angspirou/PANDAS_Cleaning-and-Analyzing-Data/README.md

 # PANDAS_Cleaning-and-Analyzing-Data

-### This assignment entails analyzing data for a fantasy game named "Heroes of Pymoli."
+### This project entails analyzing data for a fantasy game named "Heroes of Pymoli."
 In this game, players are encouraged to purchase optional items that enhance their playing experience.
 The file named "Pandas-Analysis-HeroesOfPymoli" is a script written in order to generate a report that breaks down the game's purchasing data into meaningful insights.

 ## Description of Three Observable Trends: